Same-sex marriage in Estonia: Immigration and residency rights

 In June 2017, the Estonian Supreme Court ruled that same-sex couples have a right to the protection of family life.
 Clarifying the courts' jurisdiction in the matter of applying legal protection in residence permit disputes, the court ruled that Estonian law does not forbid issuing a residence permit to same-sex spouses.

 In November 2017, the Tallinn Circuit Court ruled that an American woman, in a same-sex relationship with an Estonian woman, could not be issued a residence permit.
 The couple appealed to the Supreme Court, which dismissed their case in April 2018.
 The couple entered into a registered partnership, as the Supreme Court had ruled that same month that the partnership law was in effect.
 This enabled the American partner to reside in Estonia.
-Following a ruling by the European Court of Justice in June 2018 relating to the rights of same-sex couples in the European Union, an Estonian court ruled that same-sex couples must be treated the same way as opposite-sex couples in the issuance of residence permits.
+Following the ruling of the European Court of Justice in June 2018 in Coman and Others v General Inspectorate for Immigration and Ministry of the Interior, relating to the rights of same-sex couples in the European Union, an Estonian court ruled that same-sex couples must be treated the same way as opposite-sex couples in the issuance of residence permits.

-On June 21, 2019, the Supreme Court ruled in two cases that the refusal to grant a residence permit to a foreign same-sex partner of an Estonian citizen was unconstitutional.
-The court ruled that the provision preventing the granting of temporary residence permits to same-sex partners registered in Estonia was unconstitutional and invalid in respect of the Aliens Act (Välismaalaste seadus).
+On 21 June 2019, the Supreme Court ruled in two cases that the refusal to grant a residence permit to the foreign same-sex partner of an Estonian citizen was unconstitutional.
+The court ruled that the provision preventing the granting of temporary residence permits to same-sex partners was unconstitutional and invalid in respect of the Aliens Act (Välismaalaste seadus).
 In accordance with the principles of human dignity and equal treatment guaranteed by the Constitution of Estonia, the Supreme Court found that family law also protects the right of people of the same sex to live in Estonia as a family.